-The consistency in meeting times and the frequency of sessions is important because Psychoanalytic Psychotherapy works with patterns of thinking, feeling, coping and relating which the client has developed over the course of their life to date, which are oftentimes outside of language and conscious awareness.
+The consistency in meeting times and the frequency of sessions is important because Psychoanalytic Psychotherapy works with patterns of thinking, feeling, coping and relating which the patient has developed over the course of their life to date, which are oftentimes outside of language and conscious awareness.

 How long does Psychoanalytic Psychotherapy take?

 The length of treatment is discussed and arranged between the Psychoanalytic Psychotherapist and patient.
 For each person it is different because each client has different needs, and Psychoanalytic Psychotherapy facilitates people working through the process of Psychotherapy in their own time, at a pace that is manageable for them.

 What are some of the core elements of Psychoanalytic Psychotherapy?

 As we move through our lives we accumulate experiences which shape how we perceive ourselves and how we interact with people around us.
 Some of these experiences are painful.
 Over time we can begin to feel unhappy with our relationships and our lives.
 This may be a recent occurrence or perhaps we have felt this way for a long time.
 We may be aware that we have developed a pattern of relating to ourselves and to others, which we would like to change yet we feel stuck.
 No matter how many times we try or how hard we try or how committed we are, we feel unable to change the situation we find ourselves in.
 These patterns of thinking, feeling and behaving have an unconscious element to them.
 In other words, those things about ourselves which we do not know, which we cannot remember, which are inaccessible to our conscious minds continue to exert a powerful influence over how we feel, think and behave in the present.

 The use of free association